 1: Journal, but don’t work on your book

 When writing is hard-to-come by, I need questions and prompts even to write in my diary in the morning.
-At the moment I’m finding it hard to concentrate so I use some list-based prompts (2 things I’m looking forward to, 2 things I’m grateful for, 2 things I will focus on…) as well as the story-based prompts from my journalling for memoir course.
+At the moment I’m finding it hard to concentrate so I use some list-based prompts (2 things I’m looking forward to, 2 things I’m grateful for, 2 things I will focus on…) as well as the feel-good prompts I have in my 30 day memoir journalling program.

 At the very least, keep a record of your day.

 Through repetition and tuning into your inner guidance through mindful journalling, you might find a new pathway into your book.
 At the very least, you’ll be getting mindful and continuing to ‘write’ even when you’re not writing, implanting you with that ‘sense memory’ of continuing to write, no matter what.